Insaf01/proposal/propsals/proposal-phase-3-draft.md

 ## Budget

-We propose a budget limit of USD 12,550 for 12 months, with the average of $1,046/month. **All funds not spent by the proposal will remain in the treasury.**
+We propose a budget limit of USD 13,000 for 11 months, with the average of $1,182/month.
+Additionally, $450 is included for the two past events attended in December 2022 and January 2023.

+**All funds not spent by the proposal will remain in the treasury.**

-Billable work will be done between February 1, 2023 and January 1, 2023.
+Future billable work will be done between February 1, 2023 and January 1, 2023.

 | Category | Details                                    | Price  | Units | Total Price |
 |----------|--------------------------------------------|-------:|------:|------------:|